ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) They become too strong
+A) They lose their spring properties

 B) They want to buckle instead of compressing squarely

-C) They lose their spring properties
+C) They become too expensive

-D) They become too expensive
+D) They become too strong

 ---

-They want to buckle instead of compressing squarely
+B) They want to buckle instead of compressing squarely

 ///